axonops/async-python-cassandra/docs/why-async-wrapper.md

 ## Executive Summary

 While the cassandra-driver provides `execute_async()` for non-blocking query execution, it was designed before Python's async/await became standard.
-This creates several fundamental incompatibilities with modern async Python applications that go beyond just the paging issue.
+This creates several fundamental incompatibilities with modern async Python applications.

 ## 1. The Synchronous Paging Problem